 When you believe you are capable of something, aren’t you more motivated to do it?
 I remember a college instructor who believed in me.
 He made me believe in myself.
 So, I entered a speech competition.
 I screwed up.
 I forgot what I was saying in the middle of my speech … then I kept

 Raise your hand if you want to be micromanaged.
 I cannot see you, but I bet $1000 that you did not raise your hand.
 Raise your hand if you don’t care if your work makes a difference.
 I am confident you didn’t raise your hand this time either.
 That’s because you have needs.
 In fact,

 “Rumor has it you got advisor of the year.
 Congratulations.”
-This was a sterile email I received from my boss in 2008.
-I still wonder why my boss didn’t walk the 50 feet from her office, to my office, to personally congratulate me on this statewide award.
-Well, I actually know why.
-I worked in
+This above was a sterile email I received from my boss in 2008.
+No greeting.
+No signature.
+No encouragement.
+It was demotivating.
+I have never understood why my boss didn’t walk the 50 feet from her office to my office and personally congratulate me.
+My

 The past five weeks have been utterly exhausting, and I have put my business on the back burner so to speak.
 Why?
 Because my Dad needed me.
 In March, my 84-year-old Dad called me and said, “I think I want to sell my home.
 It’s too much to take care of.”
 This wasn’t the first

 Ever feel stuck and unsure whether you should continue trying, come up with a new plan, or just give up?
 I get it.
 I’ve been there.
 Lately, I’m finding myself having conversations with multiple people who feel stuck in their career, their business, or their life in general.
 It’s a really sucky place to be.